Alameda

 This region experiences warm (not hot), dry summers, and cool (not cold), wet winters.
 According to the Kppen climate classification system, Alameda has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Annual precipitation is about 22in (all rain (is extremely rare at sea level in the San Francisco Bay Area).

 The low-lying island has seen sea-level and groundwater level rise threaten its infrastructure and people not just through flooding events, but through the increased liquefaction risk from more saturated soils.
-The locations of increasing groundwater-induced risks and flooding risks (as from another megaflood) may be most precise in private insurance company maps.
+The locations of increasing groundwater-induced risks and flooding risks may be most precise in private insurance company maps.

 The 2010 United States Census reported that Alameda had a population of 73,812. (census estimates place the population at 78,630)